fjacupar/Earthquake-Map-Visualizer/README.md

 As possible future improvements to the app I would:

--Add tests with jest library to test the code.
+-Add tests with the jest library to test the code.

 -Make the app responsive for mobile phones.

--In case the app would have a hight data manipulation or calculation, I'll do it a separate thread (Web worker).
+-In case the app would have a high data manipulation or calculation, I'll make it in a separate thread (Web worker).

 ## Running the app